PotHix/todoist-add/README.md

         cargo build --release --features=ffi

+To be sure it works, you can try the ruby example.
+Be sure you have the `ffi` gem installed (`gem install ffi`) and run:

+        ruby examples/todoist.rb

 ### JNI

 If you want to test the java example, you have to compile the code with support